Orange Collective

 Mitigation

-Lead-time compression is the COO's whole job — commercial agreements are already in place with BWXT, Siemens Energy, ABB, and Framatome, targeting 2-year procurement for the first reactor.
+Lead-time compression is the COO's whole job — commercial agreements are already in place with BWXT and Framatome, plus MoUs with Siemens Energy and ABB, targeting 2-year procurement for the first reactor.
 Steam turbines are the right side of the scarcity: gas turbines are sold out through 2030, which pushes desperate data-center buyers toward exactly what Apollo ships.

 What We're Watching